 How Cities can Make Voting More Accessible

 People without disabilities often take for granted the ease of accessing a poll location or reading a ballot.
-There are several steps cities can take to improve accessibility to all individuals, including but not limited to:
+There are several steps cities can take to improve accessibility to all individuals.

 - Installing wheelchair ramps

 - Ensuring adequate spacing between lanes

 - Offering absentee ballots

 Further, all poll workers, volunteers, and elected officials should be trained on how to use accessible machines so they can be helpful to others.

 Nearly 62% of people with disabilities voted in 2020, up from 56% in 2016.
 By being proactive and building accessibility into the voting process, we can maintain this upward trend.